Lowest Common Multiple Of 2 And 5: Exact Answer & Steps

 Mistaking the product for the LCM

 If you just multiply the numbers (2 × 5 = 10), you happen to get the right answer because the GCD is 1.
-On the flip side, for 4 and 6, the product is 24, but the LCM is 12.
-Don’t assume multiplication always works And that's really what it comes down to..
+For 4 and 6, the product is 24, but the LCM is 12.
+Don’t assume multiplication always works Worth keeping that in mind..

 Ignoring the GCD